Teaching Commons > Teaching Guides > Technology > Zoom

 No, as long as the recording is only for the use of the class during the current term.

-As long as no students appear in the recording, you may save and re-use it as you see fit.
+As long as no students appear in the recording, it may be saved and re-used as needed.

 No. Any recording that includes students must be destroyed at the end of the quarter.